CAMeL-Lab/arabic-gec/ged/README.md

 At the end of the fine-tuning, we pick the best checkpoint based on the F<sub>0.5</sub> performance of the GED task on the dev sets.

-**TODO**: The fine-tuned GED CAMeLBERT models, which we use with our best GEC system, are available here this.

 To run the fine-tuning:

 ```bash